adobebc/web-apps-sdk/sdk/doc-static/tutorials/get-started.md

 Continuing the discussion about datasource **bc-api** seamlessly integrates available Business Catalsyt v3 apis with available components from the SDK.
 You can find more information about bc-api on {@link BCAPI.Components.DataSources.ApiDataSource}

+## Conclusions

+In the above examples we have briefly described multiple ways of using Business Catalyst Web Apps sdk components.
+In addition, we presented fast ways to wire data into components.

+The data wiring strategy can be reused in most of the components from the SDK.
+At this point, you should probably inspect which components are ready to be used and what options are available for configuring the SDK:

+* {@link BCAPI.Components}
+* {@tutorial configure-sdk}
+* {@link BCAPI.Security}